 One of the most important research directions in the visualization technology of graphs is the study of graph layout algorithms.
 The core content of the graph layout algorithm research is to study how to display the graph structure in a better way.
 E.g. force-directed algorithms.

-The comprehensive workflow for basic force-directed algorithms are summarized below:
+The comprehensive workflow for classical force-directed algorithms are summarized below:

 - Kamada-Kawai Algorithm